juba/ddg2google/README.md

 ddg2google
 ==========

-Keyboard shortcut to send a duckduckgo query result to google.
+## Usage

+Quite simple : when on a duckduckgo result page, just press `Alt+g` to go to the Google results page for the same query.